nazalexx/S14A2023-final-Energuru/README.md

 ## Project Basics

-The purpose of this project is to create a predictive model and an interactive web-based tool for predicting property prices based on their features and location.
-This tool will aim to assist homeowners, prospective buyers and real estate professionals in estimating the potential market value of a property.
-The tool will provide transparency and a data-driven basis for price negotiations and investment decisions.
-It will be implemented in Python, using flask and various scientific packages.
+The purpose of this project is to create a predictive model and an interactive web-based tool for predicting property's energy consumption based on its features and location.
+This tool will aim to assist homeowners, prospective buyers and real estate professionals in estimating the potential energy consumption of a property, coupled with tailored recommendations for reducing energy use.
+The tool will provide transparency and valuable data-driven insights that can inform negotiations, guide investment decisions and foster a more sustainable and energy-conscious property market.
+It will be implemented in Python, using Flask and scikit-learn.

 **[coming soon]** General description of how the project will work